PREVENTABLE HEALTH ISSUES – DNA TESTING

 Cardiac – many diseases of the heart can be screened through exam.
 Visit Orthopedic Foundation for Animals (OFA) for more information.
 December 2020, OFA revised their recommendations for cardiac screening to include annual exams.

 Thyroid – Hypothyroidism is discussed in the next section, Symptomatic Health Screens.
-Periodic testing is recommended throughout the dog’s lifetime.
+Periodic testing is recommended throughout the dog’s lifetime; annually between 2 to 5 years of age and every other year after that.
 Visit Orthopedic Foundation for Animals (OFA) for more information.